 Some very natural odours just aren’t pleasant!
 But we can easily breathe in hazardous chemicals from sprays, taking them into our bodies where they can make their way to our organs.
 Vinegar neutralises odours without any risk to our health.

-Mix ½ teaspoon vinegar with 150ml water, and add a few drops of an essential oil like lavender.
+Mix ½ teaspoon vinegar with 150ml water, and add a few drops of essential oil like lavender.
 Pour into a spray bottle to use.

 5. Toilet cleaner